1946 Railway Air Services Dakota crash: Crash

-G-AGZA was severely damaged and radio officer Murdoch was fortunate that he wasn't sitting in his seat as some metalwork was pushed through the seat and it would probably have killed him had he been sitting there.
-Irene Zigmund and her 4-month old-son David were in the neighbouring house (44 Angus Drive) house at the time, but the aircraft came to rest on the roof without even waking the child who was asleep in his cot upstairs.
+G-AGZA was severely damaged and radio officer Murdoch was fortunate that he was not sitting in his seat as some metalwork was pushed through the seat and it would probably have killed him had he been sitting there.
+Irene Zigmund and her 4-month old-son David were in the neighbouring house (44 Angus Drive) at the time, but the aircraft came to rest on the roof without even waking the child who was asleep in his cot upstairs.
 In fact no one was injured in the incident, the crew and passenger all descended into the house's loft, down the loft ladder onto the landing and then down stairs out the front door.
 The aircraft was a total loss and the house was badly damaged.
 Repairs were completed within six months, although oil stains would re-appear in the ceilings for the next 10 years.

 Investigation

 It was quickly determined that the cause of the crash was the snow which had frozen to the aircraft's wings while G-AGZA was waiting to take-off, resulting in the aircraft not gaining any height.
 The house it landed on was subsequently nicknamed "Dakota Rest".
 The pilot was also assigned a cause factor for an error in judgement by taking off "when the aircraft was almost entirely covered with snow."
 The crash landing on the houses earned the captain the nickname "Rooftop Johnson".